-Yet there was one among the masses who honoured Him, and the Lord would spare that man and his family.
+Yet there was one man among the masses who honoured Him, and the Lord would spare that man and his family.
 In His mercy, God provided an escape.
 He directed the man to build it.
-It was there for anyone who would turn from evil and trust Him ...
+It was there for anyone who would turn from evil and trust God ...

 God had specific instructions concerning the ark, for both its design and its contents (Genesis 6:11–22).
-He waited a long time — more than 100 years — for it to be built and ready, all the while extending grace to everyone: opportunity for them to repent of their wickedness.
+He waited a long time—possibly 75 years—for it to be built and ready, all the while extending grace to everyone: opportunity for them to repent of their wickedness.

-Out of all the earth (population probably 4—10 billion), only eight people were saved from the crushing waters: the man, his wife, his three sons, and the sons' wives (Genesis 7).
+Out of all the earth (population probably 4–10 billion), only eight people were saved from the crushing waters: the man, his wife, his three sons, and his sons' wives (Genesis 7).
 They were the only ones who acknowledged their plight, believed God’s promise, and accepted His invitation into the safety of the ark.
-The rest were swept away in the deluge.
+The rest were swept away.

 The ark took the pounding of God’s judgment.

 The ark was the family's only refuge in the fierce storm.